Origin and Changes Of The Riddle Surname

 I am Gail Riddell and I administer the Riddell/Riddle DNA project with Family Tree DNA.
 If you are interested in learning more about DNA, I invite you to directly contact me at firstname.lastname@example.org.

-The Riddle Newsletter deals mostly but not exclusively with the descendants of Tyre, John and Randolph Riddle and was begun by Richard Riddle in 1994.
-These are PDF files of the original printed newsletters which you can download and save.
+The Riddle Newsletter deals mostly but not exclusively with the descendants of Tyre, John and Randolph Riddle of Western North Carolina and was begun by Richard Riddle in 1994 and ending in 2003.
+The PDF files are of the original printed newsletters which you can download and save.
+The listed files have the same information but are in HTML format for reading in your web browser.

 • Volume 1 Issue 1 Dec 1994